The CPAP humidifier can help alleviate important problems with CPAP therapy.

 If you have these problems for more than a few weeks, you might want to talk to your sleep specialist about using a CPAP humidifier.
 This device can really help to alleviate these problems.

-CPAP Heated Humidifier - the heated humidifier are becoming almost commonplace because they add so much to the comport of the CPAP user.
+The heated humidifiers are becoming almost commonplace because they add so much to the comfort of the CPAP user.

 The heated humidifier is particularly useful in getting used to therapy, so the beginners in CPAP therapy will find it very practical.